alexandrebobkov/ESP-Nodes/ESP-IDF_Robot/tutorial/docs/source/overview.rst

 The GPIO numbers correspond to those on the ESP32-C3 WROOM microcontroller.
 The Pin number corresponds to the pin on the Breadboard and Power adapter development board.

-Reading x- and y- axis
+Reading the Joystick x- and y- axis
 ~~~~~~~~~~~~~~~~~~~~~~

 To determine the position of the Joystick, the BitRider RC car uses ADC to measure voltage on two GPIOs connected to the joystic